artur-ciocanu/launch.en/help/release-notes/2018-release-notes.md

 This is the first release of tags in Adobe Experience Platform.

-Tags in Adobe Experience Platform is the next generation of tag management capabilities produced by Adobe.
+Tags is the next generation of tag management capabilities produced by Adobe.
 It gives customers a simple way to deploy and manage all of the analytics, marketing, and advertising tags necessary to power relevant customer experiences.

 Tags empower anyone to build and maintain their own integrations by using extensions.
 These extensions are available to Platform customers in an app-store experience so they can quickly install, configure, and deploy their tags.

 Tags are provided to Adobe Experience Cloud customers as an included, value-add feature.
-Tags in Adobe Experience Platform is an entirely new product with a new code base, designed to replace the previous [!DNL Dynamic Tag Management (DTM)] service.
+Tags is an entirely new product with a new code base, designed to replace the previous [!DNL Dynamic Tag Management (DTM)] service.
 However, [!DNL DTM] will continue to be supported for the foreseeable future. [!DNL Adobe] will continue to fix any significant bugs and ensure consistent performance.
 At this time, no major feature enhancements are planned for legacy [!DNL DTM].

 ### Key benefits